AdobeDocs/commerce-extensibility/src/pages/starter-kit/webhooks.md

 <InlineAlert variant="info" slots="text"/>

-This feature is temporarily disabled, due to changes in [Webhooks](../webhooks/release-notes.md#version-150).
+Creating a webhook in the Admin configuration is temporarily disabled, due to changes in [Webhooks](../webhooks/release-notes.md#version-150).
+Instead, [create a webhook from an `xml` file](../webhooks/hooks.md).

 Follow admin configuration to modify your webhook and define the connection between Adobe Commerce and your backoffice system using the `observer.checkout_cart_product_add_before` method.